Tyronezzz/Tyronezzz-calculus-solver/README.md

 # calculus-solver

+This project is used for solving derivitive problems.

 ## Design the structure
 Based on our data type, we build the program with some modules.
 - Expressions: parse the input string and output the Expression type.